langchr86/mini-nas/README.md

 RAID1 is optional but gives us more security and in addition helps when bitrot happens.
 In such a case the filesystem detects errors in data blocks by using checksums.
-If we have a RAID1 configuration the filesystem corrects the defective block by using the sibling on the other disc.
+If we have a RAID1 configuration the filesystem corrects the defective block by using the sibling on the other disk.

 ### Disaster backups

-A third layer of security can be added by adding a third disc which uses a different filesystem and collects regularly a complete state of the btrfs volume.
+A third layer of security can be added by adding a third disk which uses a different filesystem and collects regularly a complete state of the btrfs volume.
 This is implemented by a simple `rsync` synchronization.
 The different filesystem is used to be secure to systematic failures